thacherT1D/webdevstuff/Automated_Testing/JavaScript_Testing_Basics_with_Mocha_and_Chai.desc.md

   $ mkdir test
   ```

-Initialize npm (press return multiple times to confirm the defaults).
+Initialize a new git repo, and then initialize npm (press return multiple times to confirm the defaults).

   ```sh
   $ npm init